 First, there’s the noise.
 You hear it as you approach, the barking, the whining, the howling, the yipping.
-It gets louder and louder as you approach the staging area.
+It gets louder and louder as you approach the staging area for the Yukon Quest.
 Then there’s the smell, hair and dog food and poop and straw.
-Then, there’s the buzz, the excitement, the activity.
+There’s the buzz, the excitement, the activity.
 A musher lays out harnesses in a very specific order on the dirty snow.
 “These dogs aren’t wearing name tags,” says the vet.

 The dogs are clipped on to cables that are anchored on to pickup trucks, trailers.
 They paw at the snow, they scratch and whine, some of them nose at piles of kibble.
 Everyone is busy.
 Support crew members sort piles of gear, dog wranglers tend to the affections of their four legged charges, volunteers in orange vests herd spectators away from the race track, behind the chain link fence that separates the starting chute from the very enthusiastic crowds.

 I did see it.
 The teams strain and yap at the starting line, they jump and squeal, leaping from the ground as much as their restraints allow.
-And then, when the counter yells “MUSH!” they are released and they fly past, a blur of fur and crazed eyeballs, their alpha human behind, a bulky mass of weatherproofing and ruddy cheeks.
-Snow flies from the bootied paws of the team and they are gone, out of sight in no time.
+And then, when the official that starts the race yells “MUSH!” they are released.
+They fly past, a blur of fur and crazed eyeballs, their alpha human behind, a bulky mass of weatherproofing and ruddy cheeks.
+Snow sprays from the bootied paws of the team and they are gone, out of sight in no time.

-The Yukon Quest is 1000 miles and the mushers carry all their gear — food for the dogs, their own food, their winter survival kit,, everything.
-They run a team of 14 dogs over wicked rough terrain through unpredictable and sometimes dangerous weather.
-The sleds are heavy, the dogs are strong, and the mushers, well, I can’t help but wonder if they’re more than a little bit crazy.
+The Yukon Quest is 1000 miles and the mushers carry all their gear — food for the dogs, their own food, their winter survival kit, everything.
+Racers run a team of 14 dogs over wicked rough terrain through unpredictable and sometimes dangerous weather.
+The sleds are heavy, the dogs are strong, and the mushers, well, I wonder if they’re more than a little bit crazy.
 I have an empty sled, four dogs, and while it’s not completely free from risk, I’m hardly doing something bold.